Own-Data-Privateer/hoardy-web/tool/README.md

 - options:
   - `--stdin0`
-  : read zero-terminated PATHs from stdin, these will be processed after PATHs specified as command-line arguments, requires specified `--to`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments, requires specified `--to`

 - error handling:
   - `--errors {fail,skip,ignore}`